Contact Us for a Free Consultation (213) 542-0979

 There're all kinds of different circumstances we can think of.
 The judge rules on all objections during a trial.
 The judge instructs the jury during a trial.
 If it's a preliminary hearing in a felony case and somebody is trying to put in some evidence and the other party doesn't want it, the judge is going to rule on that and make a decision.

-The key is understanding where the judge's power is, and as a defense attorney trying to defend people in criminal cases, you also have to understand the tendencies of each judge, and obviously, the tendencies of the judge that's handling your client's case and what you can do with that judge to get a benefit for your client and what you need to watch out for with that particular judge so that your client doesn't end up with a severe punishment.
+The key is understanding where the judge's power is.
+As a defense attorney trying to defend people in criminal cases, you also have to understand the tendencies of each judge and, obviously, the tendencies of the judge handling your client's case.

 Menu